Angular pair-of-pants decompositions of complex varieties: Kato-Nakayama spaces and torically hyperbolic varieties

 \subsection{Toric semistable degenerations}

-In this section, we review the notion of a strictly semistable variety, and we introduce the notion of a toric strictly semistable variety.
+In this section, we review the notion of a strictly semistable model, and we introduce the notion of a torically hyperbolic variety.
 We then endow these with a natural log structure, and we recall a theorem by Usui \cite{Usui01}.